Unity-Technologies/com.unity.probuilder/Documentation~/tool-panels.md

 ## ![Shape Tool icon](images/icons/Panel_Shapes.png) New Shape

-Use the **Shape Tool** window to create new ProBuilder Mesh shapes such as cylinders, arches, and stairs.
+Use the **New Shape** tool to create new ProBuilder Mesh shapes such as cylinders, arches, and stairs.

-For more information, see the [Shape Tool](shape-tool.md) window reference.
+For more information, see the [Shape Tool](shape-tool.md) tool reference.

 ## ![Poly Shape Tool icon](images/icons/NewPolyShape.png) New Poly Shape

-Use the **Poly Shape** component to create a custom 2-dimensional shape and then extrude that shape to create a custom 3-dimensional Mesh.
+Use the **Poly Shape** tool to create a custom 2-dimensional shape and then extrude that shape to create a 3-dimensional mesh.

-For more information, see the [Poly Shape](polyshape.md) component reference.
+For more information, see the [Poly Shape](polyshape.md) tool reference.

 ## ![Bezier Shape icon](images/icons/NewBezierSpline.png) New Bezier Shape

-Use the **Bezier Shape** component to define a bezier curve around which ProBuilder extrudes a Mesh.
+Use the **Bezier Shape** tool to define a bezier curve around which ProBuilder extrudes a mesh.

 > ***Warning:*** Bezier shapes are experimental, meaning that they are still under development, and might reduce ProBuilder's stability.
 Please use with caution.

-For more information, see the [Bezier Shape](bezier.md) component reference.
+For more information, see the [Bezier Shape](bezier.md) tool reference.

 ## ![Smoothing Groups icon](images/icons/Panel_Smoothing.png) Smoothing